 Limiting the number of adults entering the building, parents pick-up and drop-off their children outside the main door (practicing social distancing).

-Families wear masks when interacting with teachers during drop off and pick up.
+Families wear masks when interacting during drop off and pick up.

 Removal from school will be mandatory for any child exhibiting signs of infection, including respiratory distress, fever above 100.4 or confirmed viral or bacterial contagion.
 Children will be permitted to return to school with appropriate medical documentation from a licensed physician who has attended to and treated the child.

 DAILY ROUTINE Each day consists of a morning and afternoon work cycle, a group meeting time and outdoor time.
 Students work independently or within small groups in the classroom areas.
-Group time varies daily and may consist of stories, bible lessons, music and movement, sharing, or special activities within our community.
+Group time varies daily and consists of wholesome literature, academic lessons, music and movement, sharing, or special activities within our community.
 Children bring a lunch from home.
 Healthy snacks are provided by the school and include immune system boosting foods (recipes from superhealthykids.com).
 Teachers sit family style with the children during lunch, sharing about their day.
-After lunch the children have a rest period, a quiet part of the day for rest and reflection.
+After lunch the children have a short rest period, a quiet part of the day for rest and reflection.
 In the afternoon children participate in enrichment activities and have a second outdoor time.

 DOES THE FREEDOM IN THE MONTESSORI ENVIRONMENT LEAD TO CHAOS IN THE CLASSROOM?
 No - freedom of choice, movement, and speech are not a recipe for chaos when children are in a supportive, child-centered environment that engages them in interesting learning.
 The children learn self-discipline as well as a respect for others, their environment, and the learning materials as a part of being in a peaceful classroom community.